AngeloFranciscoSA/Flask-with-ChromeApp/README.md

       static (stay image)
         - Nothing for now...

+    venv (so necessary)
+     _This is a Virtual Environment on Python!

 For PyInstaller you need compile the code on Python 3.X until 3.6 (not working 3.7)
   - pyinstaller --onefile --windowed --add-data "templates;templates" --add-data "static;static" --icon=favicon.ico app.py